MaksimZinovev/peter-pal/project_artefacts/000_requirements/000_user_stories.md

 3. Dynamic Highlighting:

 User Story 4:
+As a user, I want to scroll to view search results using Enter key, so that I can quickly move through matches without using my mouse.

+Acceptance Criteria:
+- Enter key scrolls page into view to ensure selected search result appears in the middle of the page
+- The selected element is still highlighted on the page
+- Pressing Escape key hides command-pallette and deactivates highling.

+User Story 5:
 As a user, I want selected search results to be visually highlighted on the web page, so that I can easily locate the matching elements.

 Acceptance Criteria: